Frequently Asked Questions

 You may become a Candidate Support Provider, check the www.wnbci.org website for details on upcoming trainings.
 There are also other leadership opportunities that become available from the Ellbogen Foundation, check your emails for notifications regarding these opportunities.

-I am an NBCT that will be retiring before my certificate expires, will I still receive the State Bonus?
+I am an NBCT who will be retiring before my certificate expires.
+Will I still receive the State Bonus?

 The State Bonus is a salary bonus.
 You must be working full-time in a Wyoming school district, as a teacher, to receive the bonus. ** Please note the bonus is not a guarantee and is constantly evaluated by the Legislature.

 **The following deadlines are for receiving Initiative support, and do not necessarily correspond with the National Board for Professional Teaching Standards’ Deadlines.

 First-Time Candidate Application and Candidate Portion of Fees Paid by January 21, 2022